Did you know?

 Here is a list explaining what other shocking techniques are:

-The Isotension Principle - After you complete a set, flex the muscles you are working, because flexing is an isometric exercise, and involves very intense muscle contractions.
+• The Isotension Principle - After you complete a set, flex the muscles you are working, because flexing is an isometric exercise and involves intense muscle contractions.

-Eating- eating is very important and very vital in your bodybuilding program.
+• Eating- eating is important and vital in your bodybuilding program.
 Eating the right foods and enough of them will help get the body you are looking for.
 Eating is also a shocking method.
 If you want to gain muscle, you have to eat right.

 Well, enough said, I hope this will help you in your goals to be fit, and remember to never quit and always try harder.